efroemling/ballistica/README.md

 The Ballistica project is the foundation for the next generation of [BombSquad](http://bombsquadgame.com).
 It will be debuting with the upcoming 1.5 release of the game and lays the foundation for some of the big changes coming in 2.0.

+[Head to the project wiki to get started](https://github.com/efroemling/ballistica/wiki), or learn more about the project below.

 ### Project Goals
+* Cleanup
+  * BombSquad's codebase, and especially its scripting layer, have grown a lot over its lifetime, but not always in a 'designed' way.
+It was overdue for a major refactoring, which should keep it more maintainable for years to come.
+Examples of this include breaking up the giant 15 thousand line bsUI.py file into a much cleaner individual subpackages and updating all code from Python 2.7 to 3.7.
 * Provide modders and tinkerers with the best possible development environment
   * I've spent a lot of time incorporating auto-formatters, type-checkers, linters, and smart IDEs into my development workflow and have found them to be an enormous help.
 By sharing my setup here I hope to make them easily accessible to everyone.
 * Improve transparency